Farata/EnterpriseWebBook/README.md

 The reader will learn the principles of building Web sites with Ext JS.
 We’ll demo the use of our own open source generator Clear Data Builder that can generate the EXT JS code based on Java classes.
 By the end of this chapter the reader will have working version of the Save a Child Web site.
 We’ll also compare the pros and cons of its Ext JS and JQuery’s versions.
-#<a name="ch8">Replacing HTTP with WebSockets</a>
-This chapter will introduce the WebSocket API, which is a part of HTML5 spec.
-We’ll pick one of the data flow in Save a Child site and replace HTTP communication with WebSockets protocol.
-Using the monitoring tool we’ll show the performance bandwidth usage benefits that WebSockets protocol brings to the Web.
-This chapter will be based on [this WebSockets presentation](http://www.youtube.com/watch?v=vP6MfPnE1c0).

 #<a name="ch9">Securing Web Applications</a>
 This chapter will add authentication and authorization features for the users Save a child.
 They will be able to login to this Web site and perform different actions according to their role.